Need help? Chat now!

 However, just putting up an order form is not enough.
 Consumers are well aware of phishing, hacking and online fraud.
-Today, security risks are high and it only gets riskier with each passing day.
-That means you will have to ensure that their information is safe and make it clear to them that their information will never be at risk or misused.
+Today, security risks are high, and it only gets riskier with each passing day.
+That means you will have to ensure that their information is safe and make it clear to them that their data will never be at risk or misused.
 You'll need to make sure they feel safe purchasing from your site.
 The very first thing you'll want to do is start using an SSL (Secure Socket Layer) certificate.

 How Does SSL Protect Customers?

 By implementing an SSL certificate, you're providing the user a secure environment.
 Hackers never have a chance to see the information that they enter while on your sites, such as their identification info or credit card numbers.
 When a user inputs information where an SSL is present:

 Many companies are well-known for their SSL certificates.
 They offer them a variety of security levels and can be purchased in different security packages.
 Some sites act as a gateway for your payment, such as Paypal.
 But that requires the user to leave your site normally, make payment, and be redirected back to your site (which you have to set all up).
 The best route is getting your SSL that can be installed within your site, branded, and make checkout easy.